Ahtesham18112011/VSDSquadron_FM/README.md

 * Difficulty in the software Ubuntu: You can download the Oracle Virtual box from its official website and follow the steps given in the datasheet to download the Ubuntu software.

-# Implementing a UART loopback mechanism on FM
+# Task2: Implementing a UART loopback mechanism on FM
+## What is a UART?
+UART, or Universal Asynchronous Receiver/Transmitter, is a hardware communication protocol that uses two wires (TX and RX) for transmitting and receiving serial data between devices, often used in embedded systems and microcontrollers.
+UART communication is asynchronous, meaning it doesn't rely on a shared clock signal between the sender and receiver.

+### Step1: Studying the Existing code